ATD 1-LAW

 False

-A (a)_________guarantee refers to a guarantee that is given in respect of a single debt or specific transaction and is to come to an end when the guaranteed debt is paid or the promise is duly performed, whereas ,a guarantee which extends to a series of transactions is called a (b)__________guarantee.
+An (i)______guarantee refers to a guarantee that is given in respect of a single debt or specific transaction and is to come to an end when the guaranteed debt is paid or the promise is duly performed, whereas a guarantee which extends to a series of transactions is called an (ii)__________guarantee.

-Hassan advanced a loan of kshs 50,000 to Halima.
-Juma, Halima’s boss,promised that incase Halima failed to repay the loan, he would repay the same.
-In this case of contract of guarantee, Hassan is the (a)______, Halima the (b) __________ ,and Juma is the (c). _________
+Hassan advanced a loan of USD 50,000 to Halima.
+Juma, Halima's boss promised that in case Halima failed to repay the loan, he would repay the same.
+In this case of a contract of guarantee, Hassan is the (i)______, Halima is the (ii) _______, and Juma is the (iii). _______.

-The following are characteristics of a contract of guarantee.
-Which one is not true?
+Outline three(3) characteristics of a contract of guarantee.

 Which of the following is not a party to a contract of guarantee?